-"No Impact" determinations in this section are based on the scope, description, and location of the proposed project, as well as the Transportation Management Plan Data Sheet dated June 10, 2024 (Caltrans 2024k).
+"No Impact" determinations in this section are based on the scope, description, and location of the project, as well as the Transportation Management Plan Data Sheet dated June 10, 2024 (Caltrans 2024k).

 Potential impacts to public services are not anticipated.
-The proposed project work would occur entirely within the Caltrans right-of-way.
-There would be no adverse impact to government facilities (fire, police, school, park, or other public facilities) and therefore, there would be no need to provide new or altered facilities in order for them to maintain their services.
+The project work would occur entirely within the existing Caltrans right-of-way.
+There would be no adverse impact to government facilities (fire, police, school, park, or other public facilities); therefore, there would be no need to provide new or altered facilities to maintain their services.